This little 3-cup wonder can be the perfect complement to your big machine, or it might be the only food processor you’ll ever need!

 There are no accessories available for this model.
 It doesn’t do anything fancy like making julienne strips.
 It’s designed for basic chopping and mixing jobs, and it comes with everything you need for those tasks.

 The vast majority of complaints about this model appear to be cases of unrealistic expectations, inexperience, or misuse.
 If you overload it, you’ll burn up the motor.
 If you process continuously for long periods of time, you’ll burn up the motor.

 Common sense comes into play as well.
-For instance, the manufacturer says the parts are dishwasher safe, but it’s reasonable to expect that a dishwasher with an extremely hot drying cycle could warp the plastic work bowl.
+For instance, the manufacturer says the parts are dishwasher safe, but it’s reasonable to expect that sooner or later, a dishwasher with an extremely hot drying cycle could warp the plastic work bowl.

 To avoid disappointment, you might want to read the manual before you buy. (see it here) It’s very short, but it will give you a better understanding of exactly what this unit will and will not do.
 Even the recipes will help you learn about the proper amounts and processing times for getting the best results.

 Customers who gave this unit a poor rating are definitely in the minority.
-Out of almost 1,400 well over 3,000 (as of 11/24/16) online reviews, over 80% of consumers gave the Mini-Prep a 4 or 5 star rating.
-In fact, it should actually have a much higher overall (average) rating because the vast majority of those who gave it only 4 stars didn’t have a single bad thing to say about it.
+Out of well over 25,000 (as of November, 2022) online reviews, 90% of consumers gave the Mini-Prep a 4 or 5 star rating.
+In fact, it should actually have a much higher overall (average) rating because so many of those who gave it only 4 stars didn’t have a single bad thing to say about it.
 Go figure!